 This Aegean-centered map works best as a quick reference to all the islands of the Aegean.
 When coupled with the map above it, you can often see that alliances fall along dialectical lines; that is, those who speak the Ionic dialect of Greek tend to get along more easily and have stronger cultural ties with each other than with the speakers of other Greek dialects.
 The second map provides one place for tracing the marches of Darius or Xerxes from Sardis, where the Royal Road ended, to Attica in each invasion of the Persian War.

 After the Peloponnesian War (404 BC), Athens is in ruins.
 While they rebuild, the Spartans have inherited an empire and handle it poorly under the power of Lysander.
-Even worse, this empire corrupts military morals of the Spartans, giving them a love of luxury they never had before.
-With two military geniuses leading them, Pelopidas and Epaminondas (sadly, one of two lost lives of Plutarch), the Thebans defeat the Spartans at the battle of Leuctra (371 BC).
-They then hold their hegemony over the Greek city-states until the Macedonians begin rumbling around under Philip around 350 BC.
+Even worse, this empire corrupts the simple Spartan morality, giving them a love of luxury they never had before.
+With two military geniuses leading them, Pelopidas and Epaminondas, the Thebans defeat the Spartans at the battle of Leuctra (371 BC).
+They then hold their hegemony over the Greek city-states as the Macedonians begin rumbling around under Philip around 350 BC.

 And then, of course, through Philip’s conquest of Greece and later assassination, we reach the man everyone has heard of even if they’ve never studied ancient history: Alexander the Great.
 The map has to zoom out considerably to take in the scope of his rapid conquest, in part facilitated by the Persians’ organization of a vast empire into governable pieces.
 That said, Alexander does manage to conquer regions still mostly controlled by much less-organized tribes.
 One of the reasons he marries Roxane is because she’s a Bactrian princess, the daughter of an important chieftain.